 The pine trailhead, part of the Arizona trail, is appropriate for beginners and intermediate hikers.
 If you are experienced, try the Barefoot trail.
 The trees and snow will make your hiking experience exceptional, and the scenic environment is perfect for picnic lovers.

 There are seven wilderness areas within the forest where Arizona’s unique natural character is protected:

 - Four Peak Wilderness

-Tonto National Forest is surrounded by other eye-catching features like the Coconino National Forest and the Kaibab National Forest.
+Other eye-catching features like the Coconino National Forest and the Kaibab National Forest surround Tonto National Forest.
 Book a canoe trip or UTV excursion today with GetYourGuide to have a lifetime experience in the largest national forest in Arizona!